blbruegg/tari/RFC/src/RFC-0310_AssetTemplates.md

   to fixes migrating assets to a new version of the contract.
 * Contracts will have better QA since more eyes are looking at fewer contract code sets.
 * Transmission, storage and processing of contracts will be more efficient as one only has to deal with the parameters and not the logic of the contract.
+Furthermore, the cost for users is usually lower, since there's no need to add friction / extra costs to contract execution (i.e. ethereum gas) to work around the halting problem.

 ### Implementation